idiglove/opencore-assessment/README.md

 # Suggestions

-- Use X logo instead of Twitter
+- Use X logo instead of Twitter on desktop too
 - More figma designs for other screen sizes
 - A consistent design system, especially for fonts